Frank Miller: The 1990s: Sin City and 300

 After announcing he intended to release his work only via the independent publisher Dark Horse Comics, Miller completed one final project for Epic Comics, the mature-audience imprint of Marvel Comics.
 Elektra Lives Again was a fully painted graphic novel written and drawn by Miller and colored by longtime partner Lynn Varley.
 Telling the story of the resurrection of Elektra from the dead and Daredevil's quest to find her, as well as showing Miller's will to experiment with new story-telling techniques.

 1990 saw Miller and artist Geof Darrow start work on Hard Boiled, a three-issue miniseries.
 The title, a mix of violence and satire, was praised for Darrow's highly detailed art and Miller's writing.

-At the same time Miller and artist Dave Gibbons produced Give Me Liberty, a four-issue miniseries for Dark Horse.
+At the same time, Miller and artist Dave Gibbons produced Give Me Liberty, a four-issue miniseries for Dark Horse.
 Give Me Liberty was followed by sequel miniseries and specials expanding on the story of protagonist Martha Washington, an African-American woman in modern and near-future North America, all of which were written by Miller and drawn by Gibbons.

-Miller also wrote the scripts for the science fiction films RoboCop 2 and RoboCop 3, about a police cyborg.
+Miller wrote the scripts for the science fiction films RoboCop 2 and RoboCop 3, about a police cyborg.
 Neither was critically well received.
 In 2007, Miller stated that "There was a lot of interference in the writing process.
 It wasn't ideal.
 After working on the two Robocop movies, I really thought that was it for me in the business of film."
 Miller came into contact with the fictional cyborg once more, writing the comic-book miniseries RoboCop Versus The Terminator, with art by Walter Simonson.
 In 2003, Miller's screenplay for RoboCop 2 was adapted by Steven Grant for Avatar Press's Pulsaar imprint.
 Illustrated by Juan Jose Ryp, the series is called Frank Miller's RoboCop and contains plot elements that were divided between RoboCop 2 and RoboCop 3.